Rebecca Houze, Professor of Art and Design History at Northern Illinois University

 Grace Lees-Maffei, Professor of Design History at the University of Hertfordshire, UK

-Sarah Lichtman, Assistant Professor of Design History at Parsons, The New School, USA
+Sarah Lichtman, Assistant Professor of Design History at Parsons School of Design, The New School, USA

 Victor Margolin, Professor Emeritus of Design History at the University of Illinois at Chicago, USA